jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-goggles.md

 One thing that I think is missing from these goggle is DVR.
 There is no way of recording video on the Walksnail Avatar HD Goggles X, unless you use the HDMI output port.
 <-- NOT SURE THIS IS TRUE ... there is a SD-Card slot

+* Product Features
+    * Weight 290g
+    * OLED screen 1920x1080
+    * Field of view (FOV) 50°
+    * Adjustable focus range of +2 to -6 diopter
+    * Power 7-26V (aka 2S-6S) via XT60 to DC 5.5*2.1mm power cord
+    * Inter-pupillary distance (IPD) mechanical range 57mm-72mm
+    * Infrared Sensing to turn the screen on/off
+    * Digital H.265 video encoding 1080p/100fps, 1080p/60fps, 720p/100fps, 720p/60fps
+    * Supports 8 video channels (5.725-5.850GHz) with a range of 4km
+    * Receiving module can be replaced (minimizing upgrade costs)
+    * HDMI input to support external video transmitters (digital video)
+    * HDMI output to external display devices to share your flight footage (digital video)
+    * AV in via 3.5mm with 4 conductor TRRS/3 port (analog video)
+    * Digital video recording (DVR) to SD card (supports 256G)
+    * 4 [Left-hand circular polarized (LHCP)][06] stubby antennas ([2dBi gain][05])
+* Product Options
+    * Front cover supports DIY community
+    * Lenses can be replaced
+    * Built-in Gyro (in development)
+    * Built-in Bluetooth/WiFi module (in development) for firmware upgrade, phone apps, live viewing, etc.

+>**NOTE:** Because of the goggles antennas are left-hand polarized (LHCP),
+>[you should make sure to use LHCP antenna on your quadcopter][07], or if you can't, a linear polirized antenna.

 ## Video Transmitter (VTX): Walksnail Avatar
 * [Is this the best Digital FPV System?
 Walksnail Avatar V2 is here!](https://www.youtube.com/watch?v=d0VoBp9-sn4)